oli5679/slack-bot/readme.md

 # Slack App

 Learning how to deploy a slack app to GCP Firebase.
+This one lets you chat to open-ai API from within your slack instance, and saves all the messages to collect feedback.

 ## Setup